-NOTE 11.
+NOTE 12.
 SUBSEQUENT EVENTS

-The District has evaluated events subsequent to June 30, 2019 for possible adjustment or disclosure to the accompanying financial statements.
+The District has evaluated events subsequent to June 30, 2020 for possible adjustment or disclosure to the accompanying financial statements.
 This evaluation was done through the date of the Independent Auditor's Report, which is the date the financial statements were available to be issued.

-The District signed contracts on October 15, 2019 with an architecture firm and construction company to oversee the design, bidding and contract process, construction and post construction for a meeting room addition to the current library facilities.
-The estimated fees for these services are \$180,315.
+The District signed a contract on September 15, 2020 with an architecture firm to design a meeting room addition to the current library facilities.
+The estimated fees for this service are \$73,955.